 - Capital Markets Act (“CMA”) – Uniform provincial and territorial securities legislation which would govern the “day-to-day” intra-provincial/intra-territorial aspects of the securities trade.
 Each participating province and territory would enact the CMA.
-The current draft of the CMA, dated August 2015, can be accessed here.
+The current draft of the CMA, dated August 2015, is available on the CCMR website.

 - Capital Markets Stability Act (“CMSA”) – Once enacted, federal securities legislation that would regulate criminal matters and matters related to systemic risk in Canada’s capital markets.
-The current draft of the CMSA, dated January 2016, can be accessed here.
+The current draft of the CMSA, dated January 2016, is available on the CCMR website.

 - Capital Markets Regulatory Authority (“CMRA”) – a national securities regulator to which the federal and provincial/territorial governments will delegate certain regulatory powers.
 The CMRA is intended to have enforcement and adjudicative functions in addition to its regulatory responsibility.
 The CMRA will also represent Canada internationally in matters of capital markets regulation.

 - The Council of Ministers – A council comprised of the federal Minister of Finance and the ministers responsible for securities regulation in each of the Participating Jurisdictions.
 The council would supervise the CMRA and have the authority to approve certain proposed amendments to the CMA and proposed regulations made under the CMSA.
-A list of the Council of Ministers can be found here.
+A list of the Council of Ministers can be found on the CMAIO website.